 c. have regard to (and to the fullest extent practicable comply with) the SCR Decision Principles as defined in paragraph 3.53 of the TCR Decision.”

 A number of changes were raised to both the DCUSA and to the CUSC in order to implement Ofgem’s TCR decision.
 Whilst efforts were made to ensure consistency of solutions developed for both distribution and transmission, a divergence has arisen with respect to the arrangements for providers of reactive power services.
-DCP 387 has been raised to align the DCUSA with the
+This change proposal, DCP 387 has been raised to align the DCUSA with Workgroup Alternative CUSC Modification Proposal (WACM)1 associated with CMP334.

 The specifics of the divergence are detailed further in section 3 below, however, there appears to be no reason why providers of reactive power services connected to the transmission system are not subject to residual charges, whereas such providers connected to the distribution system are liable to such charges.
 This proposal would standardise the treatment of such users.